Introduction to EKG Interpretation

 Determine if the P-wave looks normal – this will get easier with practice.
 Abnormalities in the P-wave may suggest abnormalities with atrial depolarization.
 The duration that is usually observed should be <0.12 seconds.

 The PR interval includes the P-wave as well as the PR segment.
 Measured from the beginning of the P-wave to the first part of the QRS complex.
 A normal PR interval will be shown as < 5 mini boxes with a normal reading between 0.12-0.20 seconds.
 PR intervals are shorter with faster heart rates signifying a sympathetically mediated upregulation of AV nodal conduction.
 Short PR intervals may suggest Wolff-Parkinson-White syndrome, long PR intervals may represent AV node blockage.

 Step 5: Asses the QRS complex

 This represents the time for the ventricles to depolarize and contract.
-The QRS duration normally takes 0.06-0.10 second which is not influence by heart rate.
+The QRS duration normally takes 0.06-0.10 seconds, which is not influenced by heart rate.
 Increased voltage may indicate left or right ventricular hypertrophy.